Menopause symptoms: here’s what you need to know.

 Under 45 is early menopause, while under 40 is premature menopause, and we do use blood tests in younger women.

-Henpicked: At Henpicked we encourage women to keep a diary of their symptoms, what’s changing in their period, do the reading up and think about what their options might be and what they want to do.
+Henpicked: At Henpicked we encourage women to keep a diary, what’s changing in their period, do the reading up and think about what their options might be and what they want to do.
 Is this something you’d recommend?

 Dr Dawn Harper: Yes, I couldn’t recommend that strongly enough.
 I’ve already said you may have to wait a little longer to see the doctor in the practice with the most experience with this issue.
 Turn this into a positive.
 Sit back and have a think.
 What makes your symptoms worse or better?
 What’s happening to your periods?
 Perhaps talk to your family, as when you go through menopause does have a genetic link.